The 20 Best Getaways for 4th of July Weekend

 Where to stay: The Surfjack Hotel is ready to give travelers an unforgettable 4th of July with immersive, cultural activities plus sunny beach vibes.
 For authentic Hawaii regional cuisine and a farm-to-table experience, try Merriman’s Honolulu.
 Consistently named one of the best places to eat in the area, it combines the feel of a neighborhood go-to with hints of old Hawaii to make guests feel like locals.

 Charleston, South Carolina

 A quick flight from most major U.S. hubs and an exciting road trip for regional travelers, this historic American city is an ideal 4th of July weekend escape full of rich history, quaint cobblestone streets, and a highly regarded culinary scene.
-Each year, the city hosts a sparkling fireworks show over the Charleston Harbor, and we’re predicting it will be extra special for 2021 after a pause last year.
+Each year, the city hosts a sparkling fireworks show over the Charleston Harbor.

 Where to stay: Avoid the crowds and get a birds-eye view of the celebrations from the newly refreshed Harbourview Inn, which offers 360-degree views from the private rooftop terrace.
 Not only will you be able to enjoy the incredible fireworks over the church steeple skyline, but you can also truly relax and indulge here with an array of chocolates from local shops, handcrafted cordials served in edible chocolate cups, and freshly baked cookies with milk—a signature of the hotel’s classic Southern service.
 If this is putting you in the mood for something sweet, check out these picture-perfect desserts for the 4th of July.
 (There’s no need to actually wait till the 4th to make them, of course!)